JC Denton: And if I do? What becomes of me?

 - A Miracle of Science has a single massive mental fusion forming the gestalt mind of Mars.
 Unusually, it's one of the good guys.

-- The above picture is from Sequential Art and the squirrels are forming Think Tank, a biological processor with super...squirrel inventive and strategical abilities.
+- In Sequential Art squirrels form the Think Tank, a biological processor with super...squirrel inventive and strategical abilities.

 - In Metamor City telepaths can form these to combine their power, or whenever they have sex.
 Unfortunately if a teep has sex with a "mundie" they can't break off the fusion and even if the psychic link is severed they each retain a combination of their two personalities.